pabloroxo/pabloroxo/README.md

 ## ✉️ Contact and links

-Due to receiving multiple spam in my mailbox, I'll ask you to reach me at my LinkedIn profile: https://www.linkedin.com/in/pabloroxo
+Reach me at my LinkedIn profile: https://www.linkedin.com/in/pabloroxo

 ## 🙂 About me

-<b>As a computer scientist and software engineer, I love absolute everything about computing and programming.</b><br>
+<b>As a computer scientist and software engineer, I love absolute everything about computing and programming.</b>

 <b>Looking for job positions as full stack developer.
-My major experience is with Laravel, Vue.js and Flutter.</b><br>
+My major experience is with Laravel, Vue.js and Flutter.</b>

-<b>I’m also open to work with other stacks including Angular, React + Native, Flutter, Kotlin, Swift, Node, Python, Go…</b><br>
+<b>I’m also open to work with other stacks such as Angular, React + Native, Node, Express, Nest, C#, Python, Go, Flutter, Kotlin, Swift… since I have some time get ready.</b>

-<b>Experienced in databases, relational or not.</b><br>
-<b>Willing to be a software architect.</b>
+<b>Experienced in RESTful APIs, databases (relational or not), software requirements and user point of view.
+Willing to be a software architect.</b>

 ## 🌎 Languages